JEFworks-Lab/jefworks-lab.github.io/mission.md

 ---
-layout: default
+layout: default2
-title: Mission
+title: Our Mission
+desc: Our Mission
 permalink: /mission/
 sectionid: mission
-image: /img/nih.jpg
+image: /assets/banners/labphotoshoot_D3S2417.jpg
 ---

 # What do we do?